maxrousseau/rafale/README.md

 - [ ] simple deploy/build
   - [x] CPU macos build - Ok, uv run works with this
   - [ ] SLURM compute-canada - TBD
-  - [ ] local linux machine - for now uv
+  - [ ] local linux machine - for now uv for venv + requirements.txt
     - NOTE: because uv still does not fully play well with pytorch recommend semi-manual setup*
 - [ ] load weights from safetensors and include it in the config (BERT/RoBERTa and Pythia)
   - [x] pythia
   - [ ] BERT/RoBERTa (need to move from HF to safetensors)